Simi Valley & Ventura County

 • Freestanding tub and separate walk-in shower

-• Smart features (LED mirrors, digital shower controls)
+• Smart features (LED mirrors, digital shower controls, radiant heat)

 Most Requested Upgrades in Thousand Oaks